 - Serve warm or at room temperature.
 Buns may be frozen and thawed after fully baked or par baked until a light golden brown.
 Par baking took about 13 minutes for hamburger sized buns.
 Allow to cool fully before freezing.
 When ready to use par baked buns, place on lined baking sheet and place in cool oven.
 Set oven to 425 degrees and bake for about 10-15 minutes or until dark golden brown.
 Bun will take less time to reach fully baked if oven is already preheated.

-- Source: Adapted from Seeded At The Table
+Source: The Seeded Table